 We are happy that you picked Texas Children's Health Plan for your family.
 Texas Children's Health Plan was founded in 1996 by Texas Children's Hospital.
-Texas Children's Health Plan is the nation's first managed care organization (MCO) created just for children.
-Texas Children's Health Plan has more than 450,000 members.
-The staff and group of over 700 primary care physicians, 1,400 specialists and 40 hospitals provide excellent service and patient care to our members.
+Texas Children's Health Plan is the nation's first health maintenance organization (HMO) created just for children.
+We offer a primary care network, specialists, and a large hospital network.
 Texas Children's Health Plan also offers great services to pregnant women and adults.
-As a member, you will have use of additional programs including our Star Babies program for pregnant women and our disease management program for members with special health-care needs.
-We also offer special events such as FREE soccer clinics and movie days for our members.
+As a member, you will have use of additional programs including our Star Babies program for pregnant women and our disease management program for our members with special health-care needs.
+We also offer special events such as FREE soccer clinics and movie day for our members.